 What Types Of Prosthesis Are Available?

 A single prosthesis (crown) is used to replace one missing tooth.
 Each prosthetic tooth attaches to its own implant.
 A partial prosthesis (fixed bridge) can replace two or more teeth and may require only two or three implants.
 A complete dental prosthesis (fixed bridge) replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
-A removable prosthesis (overdenture) attaches to a bar or ball-in-socket attachment, whereas a fixed prosthesis is permanent and removable only by the dentist.
+A removable prosthesis (overdenture) attaches to a bar or precision attachment, whereas a fixed prosthesis is permanent and removable only by the dentist.

 Why Dental Implants?